raymondkiu/Infant-Clostridium-perfringens-Paper/README.md

 # Particular genomic and virulence traits associated with preterm-derived toxigenic ***Clostridium perfringens*** strains
-### R scripts (data visualisation) and sequence databases (virulence genes and plasmids) used in this following publication:
+### All source data files used in this following publication:

 [**Particular genomic and virulence traits associated with preterm-derived toxigenic ***Clostridium perfringens*** strains**](https://doi.org/10.1101/2021.08.03.454877)